Azure-Samples/iot-hub-feather-huzzah-client-app/README.md

 You can send a C2D message to your device.
 You can see the device prints out the message and blinks once receiving the message.

 ### Send Device Method command
-You can send `start` or `stop` device method command to your Pi to start/stop sending message to your IoT hub.
+You can send `start` or `stop` device method command to your feather HUZZAH ESP8266 to start/stop sending message to your IoT hub.